 Because of the space charge effect, beam power tetrodes tend to have much sharper knees compared to pentodes and clearly defined diode lines, as demonstrated by the following figure, where two 6L6GC curves are superimposed onto EL34 curves.
 For both tubes the screen is at 250 volts.

 The characteristic differences between pentodes and beam power tetrodes at low plate voltages, especially near the knee of the zero-grid-voltage curve, affect power amp distortion at high power levels, even if the speakers act as ideal resistors.
 Using real-world speakers, however, the tonal effects become even more significant.
-The reactance in the speaker, which is very dependent on frequency, transforms the operation of the amplifier from a straight line into an ellipse, as shown in the following figure for a single-tube 6V6 amplifier.
+The reactance in the speaker,5 which is very dependent on frequency, transforms the dynamic voltage-current relationship of the amplifier from a straight AC load line into an ellipse, as shown in the following figure for a single-tube 6V6 amplifier.
 Similar effects are seen in push-pull amplifiers like the 5F6-A and JMP50.

 The downward path of the ellipse cuts through the curves at lower plate voltages, where the characteristics between the two tube types differ the most.